CHTC/tutorial-CHTC-AF3/README.md

     ProteinB,protein,A,GAVLILALLAVF,dna,B,GCGTACGTAGCTAGC
     ```

     You can also model multimeric complexes by including multiple chain_ids in the CSV manifest.
-Each chain_id must be wrapped in double-quotes `(")` and the full chain_id set must be wrapped in single quotes `(')`.
+Write each chain_id separated by a pipe character `(|)`.
 For example, if you have a trimeric protein complex, your CSV might look like this:

     ```bash
     job_name,molecule_type,chain_id,sequence
-    ProteinComplex,protein,'"A", "B", "C"',MKTAYIAKQRQIS
+    ProteinComplex,protein,A|B|C,MKTAYIAKQRQIS
     ```

 2. Run the helper script in `scripts/generate-job-directories.py` to read the CSV manifest and create the necessary job directories and input JSON files for each protein sequence.: